In Aotearoa New Zealand, some medicines are subsidised (funded) by the government so you pay less for them. Find out

 The cost of these se medicines aren't subsidised.
-This mean you will need to pay for the cost of the medicine in full.
-Medicines that are bought without a prescription, or over-the-counter (OTC) medicines, must be paid for in full.
+This mean you will need to pay for the full cost of the medicine.
+These also include medicines that are bought without a prescription or over-the-counter (OTC) medicines.

 A prescription subsidy card is aimed at reducing costs for families/whānau and people who are prescribed a lot of medicines.
 You are eligible for the subsidy once you have paid for 20 new subsidised prescription medicine items from 1 February to 31 January each year.